Ali00/SDN-Restoration/README.md

 - Mininet emulator
 - POX controller
 - NetworkX V.1.11
-- FNSS simulator: https://fnss.github.io/ in order to convert Brite topology into Mininet.
+- FNSS simulator: https://fnss.github.io/ in order to convert Brite topologies into Mininet.
 - igraph

 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) `If you use this framework or any of its code in your work then, please cite the following publication: "Rapid Restoration Techniques for Software-Defined Networks".`